AleksNB/TanookiFW/README.md

-# RosaFW
+# Tanooki FW.
 A open-source Mario framework for GMS 1.4.9999 and 2.x

 # What is this?
-RosaFW is a open-source Mario Bros 3 styled framework for Game Maker Studio 1.4 and 2.x<br />
+TanookiFW is a open-source Mario Bros 3 styled framework for Game Maker Studio 1.4 and 2.x<br />
 The Framework was build using GMS 1.4 but is fully compatible with Studio 2.x.<br /><br />
 The purpose of this framework is to give you a simple to use base to make Mario fangames in.><br />(Or even indie games really)<br />
 The game physics in this framework are not 1 to 1 accurate to the original SMB3, but close enough that you probably won't notice a difference.